You could be forgiven for thinking … “Dang, that’s a seriously long blog post title!” You’d be right, and there’s a good reason for it.

 It’s true to say that Nutanix has always had an extremely strong focus on simplification and friction removal.
 One of the slogans/taglines that’s been used extensively over the years is “Uncompromisingly Simple”, in fact.

 Beyond simplicity itself, Nutanix Calm opens up an enormous range of possibilities, even if you are focusing only on automation.
 Prototyping applications, blueprinting small- and large-scale app designs, making sure the integration between developers and admin staff is as painless as possible, publishing completed apps to the people that really need them; the users.
 All are core to Nutanix Calm.

 However, those that have been with us throughout this journey will have noticed one thing that’s been “missing”.
 The reasons why are beyond the scope of this article but there’s been little talk about automating Calm itself.
 Sure, we can automate and deploy applications quickly from within Calm, but what about controlling and automating Calm from outside Calm?
 You can probably see where we’re heading … even though this article’s title has probably made that obvious, already. 🙂

 Today, Friday 6th September 2019, is when the introductory paragraph becomes relevant.
 The article title is long because … well … today’s been a long time coming!

-I’m happy to finally say the Nutanix Calm API is live!
-This includes the release of the Nutanix Calm API documentation on Nutanix.dev, our Developer Portal.
+I’m happy to finally say the Nutanix Calm API docs are live!

 The possibilities that are now available along with this announcement are huge for us.
 It means we can do things like the following in code: